Aspect Ratios & Logo Footprints

-It is also important to keep in mind ‘trailing elements’ of your logo – that is, parts of your logo that extend beyond the main image area.
-Take a look at the Links logo, designed by The Logo Factory®, above.
-This example from our logo design portfolio features a large trailing element (the star) that extends beyond the main area of the design.
-This trailing element affects the logo’s footprint and aspect ratio quite dramatically and affects the size of the logo when used in artwork where the width of the logo is a factor (as it happens, this logo was designed for a very specific sign usage so the aspect ratio and footprint were considered quite deliberately).
+This logo features a large trailing element (the star) that extends beyond the necessary visual area of the design.
+This trailing element affects the logo’s footprint and aspect ratio quite dramatically and affects the size of the logo when used in artwork where the width of the logo is a factor.
+The logo will be “pushed down” in any design by its unorthodox layout and will always feature open space in the top quadrant of the bounding box.
+Whether that’s acceptable is ultimately the buyers call.
 Let’s take a look at another logo, this one with square aspect ratio and more orthodox footprint.

-As we can see, the Sight Effects design can reproduce at a much larger size when width is the determining factor on the size of the logo.
-As the footprint of this logo is practically, square, it is extremely adaptable for most uses.
+As we can see, the Sight Effects logo can reproduce at a much larger size when width is the determining factor on the size of the logo.
+It sits quite comfortably in its footprint and is well balanced – the footprint of this logo is practically square and extremely adaptable for most uses.